uyuni-project/uyuni-rfc/accepted/00000-enable-ansible-control-node-in-registered-system.md

     - If the Ansible control node is replaced, it's not required to remove and re-register the system in Uyuni.
     - More general / flexible approach.
 Cover more use cases.
 It might increase support complexity.

+  This other RFC is not necessary an alternative but can be taken also into consideration as a future enhance of the Ansible integration that is proposed in the present RFC.

 - What is the impact of not doing this?